prestodb/presto/presto-native-execution/README.md

-    tidy-fix                Fix clang-tidy issues in the current branch tidy-check              Check clang-tidy issues in the current branch linux-container         Build the CircleCi linux container from scratch runtime-container       Build the software in container using current git commit help                    Show the help messages
+    tidy-fix                Fix clang-tidy issues in the current branch tidy-check              Check clang-tidy issues in the current branch linux-container         Build the CircleCi linux container from scratch help                    Show the help messages
 ```

-## Build using Dockerfile
-Run `make runtime-container` in the presto-native-execution root directory
-to build run-ready containerized version of Prestissimo.
-Information on available
-configuration options can be found in [scripts/release-centos-dockerfile/README.md](scripts/release-centos-dockerfile/README.md)

 ## Development
 ### Setup Presto with [IntelliJ IDEA](https://www.jetbrains.com/idea/) and Prestissimo with [CLion](https://www.jetbrains.com/clion/)